 - Preheat the oven to 200℃.
 Line two baking trays with baking paper.
 Wash, remove skins and chop the vegetables.

-- Arrange on the baking trays and drizzle with olive oil, salt and pepper.
+- Arrange the carrot, pumpkin, onion and garlic on the baking trays and drizzle with olive oil, salt and pepper.
 Roast for 30-45min, or until golden and caramelized.

-- Whilst the vegetables are roasting, in a large saucepan heat the chicken stock and ginger.
-When the vegetables are tender, gently put them in the pot with the stock and ginger.
+- Whilst the vegetables are roasting, in a large saucepan heat the chicken stock, celery and ginger.
+When the vegetables are tender, gently put them in the pot with the stock, celery and ginger.
 Remove saucepan from the heat and blitz with a stick blender.

 Let me know if you have tried this recipe